The Basic Guide to Self-Publishing Books

 5. Publish and Sell.

-This type of self-publishing is dependent on you as an author handling all the book conversion and formatting using an ebook publishing app, such as Kotobee Author, iBooks Author, Scrivener and Calibre.
+This type of self-publishing is dependent on you as an author handling all the book conversion and formatting using an ebook publishing app, such as Kotobee Author, iBooks Author (discontinued in 2020), Scrivener and Calibre.
 In addition to that, you’ll need to contact retailers yourself or find middlemen, aggregators, to do that for you.
 But we’ll talk more about that below.

 Though, for simple distribution that you can personally do on your own, you can actually sell your ebook directly from your blog or website.
 If you have a WordPress Blog, you can use the Gumroad widget.
 On your website, you can set up a payment gateway, such as Paypal, to handle payments.
 Another plugin that can come in handy is WooCommerce.
 This guide will help you Sell Books on WordPress with the WooCommerce Plugin.